 These financial statements have been prepared on a going-concern basis, assuming the Company will continue its business activities in the foreseeable future.
-As at the date of approving these financial statements for publication, the Management has considered the impacts of the economic and political situation in the territory of Ukraine and the prevailing pandemic on business operations conducted by the Company and has found no circumstances that would threaten the Company's ability to continue as a going concern.
+As at the date of approving these financial statements for publication, the Management has also considered the impact of the economic and political situation in the territory of Ukraine on business operations conducted by the Company and has found no circumstances that would threaten the Company's ability to continue as a going concern.

-The Company also prepared the consolidated financial statements for the year ended 31 December 2022, which have been approved for publication on 18 April 2023.
+The Company also prepared the consolidated financial statements for the year ended 31 December 2023, which have been approved for publication on 27 March 2024.

-2.2.
-Impact of the war in Ukraine and the COVID-19 epidemic on the Company's business operations
+Impact of the war in Ukraine on the Company's business operations